CARBONOZ-RENEWABLES/carbonoz_solarautopilotV1/CARBONOZ SolarAutopilotAddonArchitecture.md

 - InfluxDB: 64MB cache max
 - Grafana: Default configuration

-### Storage Management
-- Persistent data in `/data`
-- Write-ahead logging
-- Backup support

-# WebSocket Client Implementation and Data Synchronization
+## WebSocket Client Implementation and Data Synchronization

 ## Overview
 The system uses a WebSocket client to establish a persistent connection with a broker server at `wss://broker.carbonoz.com:8000`.
 This connection is used to forward MQTT messages to the broker after user authentication.